lcorr8/javascript-first-class-functions-v-000/README.md

 ![first-class functions in action](https://curriculum-content.s3.amazonaws.com/skills-based-js/first-class_functions_example.png)

+notes: ^^^ how come you have to call the afterExercise() in order to get the breakfast input?

 If you haven't been following along, it's vitally important that you go back and do so.
 First-class functions are one of JavaScript's most powerful features, but it takes some practice for them to sink in.